DISC-Manchester/PS2-ICON-PARSER/README.md

 * Export the icon model, with all seperate shapes included to a JavaScript Object.
 * Node.js compatible (CommonJS) exporting while still being compatible with other JavaScript implementations.
 * Convert a 128x128x16 BGR5A1 bitmap to a RGB5A1 format.
-* Convert an icon or a set of icons to glTF, with textures.
+* Convert an icon or a set of icons to glTF 2, with textures saved as PNG.

 ## What it doesn't do
 * (Re)build save files.